 - Despite the game taking place right before the "Provisional Hero License Exam Arc", several characters use special moves only acquired after the Mid-Season Upgrade and despite the fact that aren't wearing the equipment allowing that (for examples Kyoka using Ground Wave attacks or Kaminari having long-range electricity attack).

 - Stain can't paralyse his opponents.
 In fact he never uses his Quirk at all as the characters don't bleed.

 - Momo's weapons don't spawn from her skin, instead instantaneously appearing from thin air.
 This is especially noticeable when she summons cannons as an alchemist would do.

 - Large Ham Announcer: While not playable, Present Mic retains his role from the manga and anime as the announcer.

-- Late-Arrival Spoiler: The game spoils a few things that only appeared in the anime very recently, such as that Toga has the ability to shapeshift.
+- Late-Arrival Spoiler: The first game spoils a few things that were not shown in the anime at the time of their announcement, such as that Toga has the ability to shapeshift.

 - Meteor Move: Shoot Style Izuku can kick his opponent into the air before sending them into the ground with another kick.
 Using the same attack in the air will have him grab them and slam them in face first.